VladChira/home-server/README.md

 #### VM remote connections
 Another aspect here is the remote connection.
 The whole point of the virtual machine was for me to be able to use it from outside my home too.
 Unfortunately, the remote connection protocol, VNC, is just bad.
 It's not encrypted, and since it's not HTTPS-based, it forces me to port-forward one port per virtual machine.

 Punching holes in my firewall is a fantastically bad idea.
 Somewhat fortunately, there is a solution: noVNC is an HTML VNC client that connects to a ``websockify`` instance that translates the VNC protocol traffic into websocket traffic.
 Therefore, after I start a virtual machine, the VNC connection is active, but cannot be accessed until a noVNC/websockify server is also activated.
+The port that websockify proxies to is already inside a proxy block in nginx.
+Because I have so few VMs, it's good enough (for now at least) to simply manually add the proxy block to nginx config.

 ![VM control](images/vms.png)

 While VMs can be started from Cockpit directly, starting noVNC is annoying because it's a shell command.
 Moreover, if I give other people access to their own VMs on my server, they need a way to turn it on/off.
 The Manager API uses libvirt bindings to start/stop the virtual machine and also executes the shell commands needed to turn on/off the noVNC server, and the dashboard nicely displays these options.
 I never access Cockpit to start/stop my virtual machines, always the dashboard.
 It's very convenient.

-The API uses a YAML-based description of which VM maps to which port.
+The API stores in a mySQL DB a description of which VM maps to which port.
 For example:
 ```yaml
 name: "main-endeavouros"
 novnc_port: 6092